 To find out more about these tools, this infographic, which was created using reviews from real social media management tool users, ranks the top four SMM tools for 2015 (Hootsuite, AgoraPulse, Sprout Social, and Sendible).

-Would you like me to show you step by step how to apply these strategies into your business?
+If you would like me to show you step by step how to apply these strategies into your business

 Are you using social media to give better customer service?
 If so, how are you finding it?
 If not, do you think you will do?
 Let me know your thoughts and tips with a comment!